Essential closed surfaces and finite coverings of negatively curved cusped 3-manifolds: Properties of ideal triangulations

-\textit{Proof of Claim 3}.
+\textit{Proof of Claim 2}.
 For each $i=1,..k,$ the tunnel faces $R_{j_{i}},$ $R_{j_{i}}^{\prime}$ of $D_{j_{i}}$ are only glued with tunnel faces of tetrahedra adjacent to $D_{j_{i}}$ along these faces.
-Hence, we perform essential triangular surgeries in the tetrahedra $D_{j_{1}},...,D_{j_{k}}$ in order to avoid tunnel components in them.
-The new disc types in each $D_{j_{i}}$ induce in its faces which are different from $R_{j_{i}}$ and $R_{j_{i}}^{\prime}$ exactly the same arcs, as the surgery in $D_{j_{i}}$ which produce tunnel disc type.
-Therefore the essential surgery in each $D_{j_{i}}$ does not affect the disc types in $D_{i_{0}}$ and thus it is compatible with the initial surgery in $D_{i_{0}}.$
+Hence, we perform non-trivial surgeries in the tetrahedra $D_{j_{1}},...,D_{j_{k}}$ in order to avoid tunnel components in them.
+The new disc types in each $D_{j_{i}}$ induce in its faces which are different from $R_{j_{i}}$ and $R_{j_{i}}^{\prime}$ exactly the same arcs, as the surgery in $D_{j_{i}}$ which produces tunnel disc type.
+Therefore the non-trivial surgery in each $D_{j_{i}}$ does not affect the disc types in $D_{i_{0}}$ and thus it is compatible with the initial surgery in $D_{i_{0}}.$

-From Claim 3 we may assume that $K_{i_{0}}$ does not contain a cyclic tunnel and we set $S_{0}=K_{i_{0}}.$ As before, we verify that $S_{0}$ is a normal surface which is not a linking surface. \end{proof}
+From Claim 2 we may assume that $K_{i_{0}}$ does not contain a cyclic tunnel and we set $S_{0}=K_{i_{0}}.$ This surface $S_{0}$ is not a linking surface since it contains a quadrilateral disc type.
+Finally, considering if necessary a finite covering of $M_{d}$ we may assume that $S_{0}$ is orientable. \end{proof}

+The following proposition is rather technical but not difficult.
+Nevertheless, we give a proof for the reader's convenience.